AndrewGregorovic/Poketeams/README.md

 Python standard libraries
 - `json`: Used to deserialize and serialize data between python data types and json.
 It is used alongside the requests module to retrieve data from PokéAPI and to save/load team data for persistence between application sessions.
 - `os`: Used to perform terminal commands within python code for the application to function as intended.
-- `shutil`: Used to delete the `src/json/` directory for testing purposes.
+- `shutil`: Used to delete the `src/json/` directory  for testing purposes, and move `team_data.json` in and out of the `/json` directory to avoid being deleted by the tests.
 - `sys`: Used to check for the presence of the `--help` option when starting the application and to insert the `src/` directory into the system path variable to aid in importing source code into the unit testing files.
+- `time`: Used for a sleep timer to provide enough time for users to read the error messages when a connection error occurs, before the application exits.
 - `typing`: Used to create Union objects for type hinting variables that can contain multiple data types.
 - `unittest`: Used for automated and manual testing to check that certain functions within the source code are working correctly.